XeroAPI/xero-ruby/docs/projects/ProjectApi.md

 opts = {
   project_ids: , # Array&lt;String&gt; | Search for all projects that match a comma separated list of projectIds

-  contact_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | Filter for projects for a specific contact
+  contact_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | Filter for projects for a specific contact

-  states: states_example, # String | Filter for projects in a particular state (INPROGRESS or CLOSED)
+  states: 'states_example', # String | Filter for projects in a particular state (INPROGRESS or CLOSED)

   page: 1, # Integer | set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0.